shayenna/HealthyHeadwatersLab_wiki/Lab-structure/Lab-roles.md

 Jim Boak is a consultant, acting as the Senior Agricultural Advisor for the Healthy Headwaters Lab.
 He:
 * Liaises between the lab and agricultural partners, including farmers and industry
 * Plays a key role in the development of the Farmer Advisory Board and Farmer Advisory Network
-* Organizes and advises on the development of agricultural-themed workshop and meetings
+* Organizes and advises on the development of agricultural-themed workshops and meetings
+* Advises in the development of project proposals